-- Oversee the development and implementation of unit COVID-19 Prevention Plan and any sitespecific Prevention Plans. - If needed, assign a designated COVID-19 site-supervisor(s) to oversee unit and site-specific plan implementation.
-Otherwise, these duties are the responsibility of the supervisor. - Ensure all personnel are trained - Acquire appropriate personal protective equipment (PPE), cleaning supplies, and other supplies for distribution to personnel. - Consult with EH&S as needed. - Ensure posting of required signage related to COVID-19 safety. - Develop strategies to communicate with personnel, COVID-19 Site Supervisors or personnel supervisors, and building coordinator(s) to keep unit and/or site-specific plans current with changes to COVID-19 guidelines, regulations, and University policies.
+- Oversee the development and implementation of unit COVID-19 Prevention Plan and any sitespecific Prevention Plans. - If needed, assign a designated COVID-19 Site-Supervisor(s) to oversee unit and site-specific plan implementation.
+Otherwise, these duties are the responsibility of the supervisor. - Ensure all personnel are trained - Acquire appropriate personal protective equipment (PPE), cleaning supplies, and other supplies for distribution to personnel. - Consult with EH&S as needed. - Ensure posting of required signage related to COVID-19 safety. - Work with COVID-19 Site Supervisors to establish designated eating spaces for the unit. - Develop strategies to communicate with personnel, COVID-19 Site Supervisors or personnel supervisors, and building coordinator(s) to keep unit and/or site-specific plans current with changes to COVID-19 guidelines, regulations, and University policies.